-Some of the well-known examples of linear response functions are the dielectric and the magnetic susceptibilities which describe the dielectric and magnetic response to an external field, respectively.

-$$\vec{P}(\vec{r},t) = \int d^3r' \int dt' \,\chi_e(\vec{r}-\vec{r}',t-t')\vec{E}(\vec{r}',t')$$ where we consider here a homogeneous, isotropic medium.
-It is obvious from this form that the response functions χ describes how a field at the position $\vec{r'}$ at time t' influences the system at \vec{r} at a later time t (causality).
+Some of the well-known examples of linear response functions are the dielectric and the magnetic susceptibilities which describe the dielectric and magnetic response of a macroscopic system to an external field, respectively.
+Including spatial and time dependence we can write the relation between response and field as, where we consider here a homogeneous, isotropic medium.
+It is obvious from this form that the response functions $\chi{e,m}$ describes how a field at the position \vec{r}' at time t' influences the system at \vec{r} at a later time t (causality).
 Causality actually requires that $\chi(\vec{r},t) = 0$ for t < 0.
 The response functions are non-local in space and time.
-We may get a "local" form by going to momentum-frequency space (convolution).
+The convolution of Eq.(??) can be converted into a simple product - a "local" form - by going to momentum-frequency space,